-Your Value Proposition is the most important information your website contains.
-That’s because it tells your visitors why they should bother taking action.
 If I had to give a single tip for increasing e-commerce conversion rates or generating more leads, it would be to develop a strong value proposition and test it with A/B testing software.

 The broader and more familiar a brand becomes, the less specific its marketing tends to be (think about how brands like Nike, Apple or Facebook use abstract slogans in their advertising).
 However, some of the most successful brands have retained their original Value Propositions despite rapid growth.
 These five examples showcase some of the best copywriting from the past decade.

 Leadpages helps small businesses connect with an audience, collect leads and close sales.
 Easily build websites, landing pages, pop-ups, alert bars, and beyond.

 Leadpages is a landing page builder for small and medium-sized businesses.
 The succinct headline “Turn Clicks into Customers” allows for a more detailed subtitle with a list of applications (the headline is one of my favourites because its syllables 1, 1, 2, 3 form a Fibonacci sequence).
 Together, the titles sum up the Value Proposition perfectly.